This post may contain affiliate links. Please read my affiliate policy.

 One of my favorite things about this kale smoothie is how easy it is to customize.
 You can keep the tropical vibe or switch things up based on what you already have on hand:

 - Liquid base: Swap water for coconut water to boost natural sweetness, or use unsweetened almond milk or coconut milk for a slightly creamier blend.
-Check out the best almond milk brands to use.
+Check out my favorite almond milk brands to use.

 - Fruit options: No pineapple?
 Frozen peaches, pears or extra mango bring that same bright, tangy sweetness.

-- Protein boost: For a more filling smoothie, add a scoop of my homemade protein powder, Greek yogurt, peanut butter, or a tablespoon of one of homemade almond butter to make it more filling.
+- Protein boost: For a more filling smoothie, add a scoop of my homemade protein powder, Greek yogurt, or a tablespoon of any nut butter to make it more filling.

-- Seeds and superfood boost: Chia adds thickness, but flax seeds, hemp seeds, fresh ginger root or a pinch of spirulina work well, too.
+- Seeds and superfood boost: Chia adds thickness, but flaxseed, hemp hearts, fresh ginger root or a pinch of spirulina work well, too.

-- Sweeteners: If your fruit isn’t fully ripe, blend in a date or a small drizzle of maple syrup.
+- Sweeteners: If your fruit isn’t fully ripe, blend in natural sweeteners like a date or a small drizzle of maple syrup.

 Dietary Adjustments & Substitutions